 Penn wasn’t typical of early Quakers, or “Children of Light,” insofar as he was born into the upper class.
 The denomination’s founders were from remote parts of northern England — so remote that not only were they illiterate themselves, they weren’t even within range of trained ministers.
 Consequently, they argued that Christianity could not only do without an established church, be it Catholic or Anglican, but that one didn’t need Scripture either to be blessed with the inner light caused by Christ’s crucifixion and resurrection.
 This was a bare bones form of Protestantism that Martin Luther never imagined.
 Classic Quaker meetings have no ministers or planned sermons; Friends meditate and rise when moved to speak.
 Outsiders called the Society of Friends “Quakers” because their bodies would sometimes convulse or shake when enraptured.

-Penn made his historical presence felt even before he left England.
+Penn impacted history even before he left England.
 One of his trial juries refused to convict him when the Lord Mayor of London charged him with violating the Conventicle Acts dictating conformity to the Church of England.
 The judge then went after the jury but an ensuing trial and counter-suit resulted in English judges losing their right to imprison juries for awarding what judges deemed to be incorrect verdicts.
-Penn thus indirectly caused a major change in legal history even before founding an important American colony.
+Penn thus indirectly caused a major change in western legal history even before founding an important American colony.
 Imagine how different trials would be if juries had to worry about being imprisoned by judges.

 In America, Penn turned the New England Puritan model of homogeneity inside out by inviting anyone interested to enjoy a “Holy Experiment” in religious pluralism.
 Pennsylvania was diverse ethnically as well as religiously.
 Philadelphia was Greek for “city of brotherly love.”
 The Middle Colonies were the first to attract large numbers of non-British European settlers, including Dutch who founded New York, Swedes who founded Delaware and parts of New Jersey, and Germans and Moravians who came to Pennsylvania.
 Initially, wealthy Quakers owned slaves, but a small and militant handful became the first Christian abolitionists in America.

 Foremost among them was a cave-dwelling, bee-keeping, vegan dwarf named Benjamin Lay, whose theatrical public protests against slavery (and tobacco and capital punishment) earned him fame as the “Quaker Comet” in the 18th century but dismissal from the Society of Friends.
 Lay, who’d seen a slave commit suicide in Barbados to avoid torture, called “man-stealers” the “literal spawn of Satan” bearing the “mark of the Beast.”
-His radical abolitionist ideas were already starting to be vindicated by mainstream Quakers when he died in 1759.
+Mainstream Quakers were starting to vindicate his radical abolitionist ideas when he died in 1759.
 Quakers founded the Pennsylvania Abolitionist Society in April 1775, the same month as the famous rebel battles against British redcoats at Lexington and Concord (next chapter).

 Quakers also tried to respect Indians within Penn’s borders.
-Indians reciprocated by not killing “Broad Brims” in battles with Whites, a reference to Quaker’s distinct hats.
+Indians reciprocated by not killing “Broad Brims,” a reference to Quaker’s distinct hats.
 Though white Pennsylvanians ultimately succumbed to disputes among themselves and struggled to maintain peace with Indians along the frontier, they built a prosperous colony on the strength of Delaware Valley wheat and Philadelphia’s inland deep water harbor.
-They’d grown successful in England, as well, founding Barclay’s and Lloyd’s banks and Cadbury chocolates, and influential enough politically that some historians suspect their rise was what motivated the gentry to overthrow Cromwell’s republic and restore the crown to Charles II.
+They’d grown successful in England, as well, founding Barclay’s and Lloyd’s banks and Cadbury chocolates, and influential enough politically that some historians suspect their rise motivated the gentry to overthrow Cromwell’s Puritan republic and restore the crown to Charles II.

 Historian Barry Levy described how, despite their small numbers — no more than 1% of Christians for most of their history — Quakers had a disproportionate impact.
-They were pacifists, which got them in trouble during times of war but helped spark the modern ideal that war, even if sometimes necessary, should be avoided if possible (hawks talk about using war to maintain or restore peace).
-They advocated progressive child-rearing and equality for women ahead of their time; contemporary European men joked in popular culture about beating their wives and children.
+They were pacifists, which got them in trouble during times of war but helped spark the modern ideal that war, even if sometimes necessary, should be avoided if possible (modern hawks now talk about using war to maintain or restore peace).
+They advocated progressive child-rearing and equality for women ahead of their time; contemporary European men joked at taverns and in popular culture about beating their wives and children.
 Quakers argued that children should be cultivated, persuaded, and talked to rather than just having their “wills broken” like draft animals with intimidation and physical punishment.
-While some parents today might violate that ideal, it’s not only out-of-date to beat one’s children but also illegal.
+While some parents today might violate that ideal, it’s not only out-of-date to beat one’s children but also illegal (e.g. NFL player Adrian Peterson).
 Quakers helped define motherhood as the “ethical center of American socialization,” yet also believed that women had an equal role to play in the public realm.
 Future reformers Lucretia Mott, Susan B. Anthony, Alice Paul, and Jane Addams were all born Quakers.
 After owning slaves themselves through the mid-18th century, Quakers spearheaded abolitionism well into the 19th century and emphasized egalitarianism.
 They believed in simple, unpretentious clothing and architecture.
 Quakers called everyone Mr. and Mrs. regardless of wealth and shook hands rather than bowing or doffing caps to superiors.
-In fact, they didn’t believe in rank to start with among mortals, though they also shook hands to feel the pulsing of the Light in others.
+In fact, they didn’t believe in rank to start with among mortals, though they also shook hands to feel the pulsing of “the Light” in others.
 To this day, Americans use Mr. and Mrs. for rich and poor alike and people of all economic classes commonly greet by shaking hands.
 Quakers also believed that, since humans could carry the Light and “radiate God’s word,” they should never lie or engage in any uncouth or ungodly behavior, including haggling for prices.
-Thus, this relatively small religious denomination invented set prices for goods and egalitarian handshakes and helped to abolish slavery and launch the women’s movement and widely accepted, modern ideas of raising children.
+Thus, this small Protestant denomination invented set prices for goods and egalitarian handshakes, helped to abolish slavery, and launched the women’s movement and widely accepted, modern ideas of raising children.
+If we’re really more “enlightened” today than medieval Europeans, it might owe as much to Quakers as philosophes.

 Pennsylvania was also home to Benjamin Franklin, who exemplified the Enlightenment spirit as well as any American.
 Franklin fled Puritan Boston as a teenager, finding refuge in comparatively cosmopolitan Philadelphia.
 He was a printer by trade — most famous for his own fact- and wisdom-filled annual Poor Richard’s Almanack (PDF) — and a true polymath with multiple interests and a strong curiosity.
 As a sixteen-year-old, Franklin anonymously contributed to his brother James’ New England Courant under the name “Mrs. Silence Dogood,” boosting circulation with opinionated witticisms (without James’ knowledge) while also typesetting and selling papers on the street.
 Franklin also published Quaker Benjamin Lay’s All Slave-Keepers That Keep the Innocent in Bondage, Apostates (1738), that historian Marcus Rediker called a “founding text of Atlantic antislavery.”

 While Deists never established a formal denomination or church of their own, some of their emphasis on Enlightenment progress made its way into the Freemasons, a fraternal society that traced its origins to stonemason guilds.
 The “G” in the Masonic Square & Compass symbol stands for “Grand Architect of the Universe” — a Deist way to describe God.
 But Masons were, and are, an organization that includes people of many faiths, including Christianity, bound together by monotheism and a commitment to community service.
 Many Americans were suspicious of the organization because of their secretive meetings, rituals, and codes, but their ranks included Founders like Franklin and George Washington and dozens of future prominent politicians, inventors, entertainers, and theologians.
-A cursory glance at this list makes one wonder if there aren’t more famous American Masons than there are famous American non-Masons.
+A cursory glance at this list makes one wonder if there aren’t more famous American Masons than famous American non-Masons.
+While not up to no good, as wrongly suspected, Masons were obviously networking long before LinkedIn®.

 In addition, Masonic imagery worked its way onto American currency and iconic structures like the Washington Monument and Statue of Liberty, a gift of French Masons to America to celebrate the Union’s victory in the Civil War.
 The political structure of Masonic lodges, with their system of checks-and-balances and one-man-one-vote, is similar to the U.S. Constitution — likely because they both developed during the Enlightenment.